warmlogic/expertTrain/README.md

    - Blink breaks (every X seconds)
    - Test using a previous phase's stimuli in a current phase (see the example field `usePrevPhase` in `config_EBUG.m`, as well as the field `reshuffleStims` (which must be `true` or `false`). e.g., `usePrevPhase = {'sesName', 'phaseName', phaseNum};`)
    - Resize image stimuli using the field `cfg.stim.stimScale` in in `config_EBUG.m`.
 Set equal to the proportion of image; e.g., 1.0 = full-size image.
 Instruction images can be scaled as well.
+   - There are multiple versions of the recognition and naming/viewing response key images.

 Running the experiment
 ----